 That question continues to be asked…will we ever see Floyd Mayweather Jr. back in the ring again?

-The fact remains that Floyd has made himself the number one figure in the sport by some distance, with a combination of his performances inside the ring and actions outside – making the American a must-watch for more than just the avid boxing fans.
+The fact remains that Floyd Mayweather has made himself the number one figure in the sport by some distance.
+Due to a combination of his performances inside the ring and actions outside.

 Mayweather transcends the sport and has done for many years now by choosing the correct opponents at the right time and knowing when to leave people wanting more.